wp-plugins/amazon-link/readme.txt

 These options affect the default appearance and behaviour of standard text links and the type of Amazon Wishlist that is displayed.

-**Link Text**

-If you do not specify the 'text' argument in your [amazon] shortcode, then this text will be used by default.
-This option is equivalent to the 'text' shortcode argument, and the %TEXT% keyword in the template.

 **Image Class**

 Allows the author to change the default class used when the plugin inserts a thumbnail or image into a post.
 This option is equivalent to the 'image_class' shortcode argument, and the %IMAGE_CLASS% keyword in the template.